'There is stuff': lingering mysteries reveal US UFO report - Times of India - Mind Of The Geek

 Is it a bird?
 A plane?
 Super drone?
 An alien something?

-The US government has taken a close look unidentified flying objects like this one.
-A report summarizing what the United States knows about “unidentified aerial phenomena“- better known as UFO – should be released this month.
+The US government has taken a close look at unidentified flying objects like this one.
+A report summarizing what the United States knows about “unidentified aerial phenomena” – better known as UFOs – is expected to be released this month.

 There will be no unmasked aliens.
 Two officials briefed on the report say it found no extraterrestrial connection to the sightings reported and captured on video.
 The report does not rule out a link to another country, according to officials, who requested anonymity because they were not authorized to discuss it.